 \subsubsection{Forward process}

-Let $V$ and $L$ denote the vocabulary size of a masked diffusion language model and the length of input sequence, respectively.
-Given a sequence $\bm{x_0} \in \{0, 1, \dots, V-1\}^L$ and a noise level $t \in [0, 1]$, the forward process randomly and independently masks the tokens in the sequence, formulated as follows:
+Let $V$ denote the vocabulary size of the masked diffusion language model and $L$ the length of the input sequence.
+Given a sequence $\bm{x_0} \in \{0, 1, \dots, V-1\}^L$ and a noise level $t \in [0, 1]$, the forward process randomly and independently masks the tokens, formulated as follows: